PumasAI-Labs/Julia-Workshop/docs/index.md

 !!! success "Prerequisites"

-    This workshop provides an introduction to the Julia programming language with a focus on functional programming Familiarity with programming concepts will be helpful but not required.
+    This workshop provides an introduction to the Julia programming language with a focus on functional programming.
+    Familiarity with programming concepts will be helpful but not required.

 ## Schedule